conorzen/easymath/README.md

 ## 🤝 Contributing

 We welcome contributions!
-EasyMath is designed to make math accessible to everyone.
+RealMaths is designed to make math accessible to everyone.

 1. Fork the repository
 2. Create a feature branch